 Endocrinology Fellowship Training- Harbor-UCLA Medical Center

-Based on research interests and NRMP matching, Endocrinology Fellows will match to either the Harbor-UCLA or City of Hope site where they will receive the majority of their training.
-All trainees will be assigned clinical rotations at both institutions.
-This type of curriculum will expose Fellows to a wider range of endocrine disciplines.
-Upon completion of the program, endocrine Fellows are expected to be fully trained in the treatment and management of endocrinology-related diseases and disorders.
+Based on research interests and NRMP matching, endocrinology fellows will match to either the Harbor-UCLA or the City of Hope site where they will receive the majority of their training.
+All trainees are assigned clinical rotations at both institutions.
+This type of curriculum exposes fellows to a wider range of endocrine disciplines.
+Upon completion of the program, endocrine fellows are expected to be fully trained in the treatment and management of endocrinology-related diseases and disorders.

 1) the Wednesday morning conference (Cytology conference, Nuclear Medicine conference, and Surgical Pathology conference),